AC Tonnage Calculator Overview

 Example:

-A 2,000-square-foot home would need around 40,000 BTUs, or just over 3 tons of cooling.
-This is a quick estimate but ignores factors like climate, insulation, and layout.
+A 2,000-square-foot home would need around 40,000 BTUs, or roughly 3.3 tons of cooling.
+This is a quick estimate that ignores factors like climate, insulation, and layout.

 2. Using an AC Tonnage Calculator